8:21pm PT by Evan Real

 According to GLAAD, the life expectancy for trans women of color in the U.S. is 35.
 The Human Rights Campaign reports that at least 11 trans women — all black — have been killed during acts of violence within the first half of 2019.
 These harrowing statistics — which weren't tracked in 1990, when season two of Pose takes place — come at a time when LGBTQ people face repeated strikes from the Trump administration, including a signed ban for trans people to serve in the military and a 2018 threat to define gender legally as a biological, immutable condition determined by genitalia at birth.
 Additionally, trans women are often misgendered in police reports, what many consider to be discrimination from law enforcement.

 Murphy now wants to hold a mirror up to society.
-"Nothing has changed, and nothing is changing," says the four-time Emmy winner.
+"Nothing has changed, and nothing is changing," says the Emmy winner.
 "At its best, Pose is advocacy.
 I think we're at a tipping point in our culture — and it's only getting worse under this current administration — where all you can do is ask people to get angry.
 What will it take?
 We know putting it out into the world, [this episode] will be jarring and upsetting to some people and it will launch conversations, but I think necessary conversations."

 Below, Murphy and Mock talk with THR about the significance of episode 204, the real-life trans women of color who inspired its script and the notable changes they've noticed in Hollywood since Pose introduced the "model" for inclusive storytelling.